-- In Part 3, candidates have a text which expresses an opinion or attitude.
-There are five multiple-choice questions with four options to choose from. - Candidates need to demonstrate they have understood the writer's attitude or opinion, or an opinion quoted by the writer, and both the detailed and global meaning of the text.
+In Part 3, candidates have a text which expresses an opinion or attitude.
+There are five multiple-choice questions with four options to choose from.

 - Candidates should begin by skimming the text to find out the topic and general meaning. - Candidates should then read the text again, much more carefully. - It's important to deal with the questions one by one, comparing each option with the text before choosing one. - Candidates should carefully re-check their choice of answer with the text. - Questions 11, 12, 13 and 14 follow the order of information in the text. - Question 15 focuses on global meaning.